marcduiker/azure-functions-university/lessons/configuration-dotnet.md

    Where `<FuncAppName>` is the name of the Azure Function App.

-   > 🔎 **Observation** - In case settings are different between local.settings.json and the App Settings in Azure you'll receive a warning such as the following:
-   >`App setting AzureWebJobsStorage is different between azure and local.settings.json Would you like to overwrite value in azure? [yes/no/show]`

    > 🔎 **Observation** - Settings that are new, or existing settings with unchanged values are always published.

+   > 🔎 **Observation** - In case settings are different between `local.settings.json` and the app settings in Azure you'll receive a warning such as the following:
+   `App setting AzureWebJobsStorage is different between azure and local.settings.json.
+Would you like to overwrite value in azure? [yes/no/show]`

-7. To check which App Settings are available in the zure Function App type:
+8. To check the available app settings in the Azure Function App type:

    ```cmd
    func azure functionapp fetch-app-settings <FuncAppName>